-- The DNR administers approximately 2.5 million acres of School Trust Lands, viewable on this map (~1 mb, 8.5"x11"), and has a fiduciary responsibility to generate revenue from those lands for the Permanent School Fund.
+- The DNR administers approximately 2.5 million acres of School Trust Lands and has a fiduciary responsibility to generate revenue from those lands for the Permanent School Fund.
 The sale of construction aggregates is one way to generate revenue.

-- Since 2000, royalties from construction aggregate leasing on School Trust Lands has generated 3.25 million dollars (click for graph).
+- Since 2000, royalties from construction aggregate leasing on School Trust Lands has generated 3.25 million dollars.